kcortes133/7712_Day3/README.md

 A de bruijn graph is constructed from the reads file where nodes are of kmer defined length and the edges are the reads.
 Once constructed, a depth first search algorithm is run to get all possible contigs starting from nodes with no input edges and iterating over all edges.
-Contigs are assembled while traversing the graph and returned as a library to search for the query through.
+Contigs are assembled while traversing the graph and returned as a library to search for the query through.Library is searched for query, option for error allowance in string matching.

+Output is two files, a fasta file and a tab delimited file.
+The fasta file contains the longest contig query was found in and contig name.
+The tab delimited file contains information about where in the contig the query was found and information about the original read the query can be found in.

 ## Install
 - matplotlib.pyplot